I Can Crochet That

 You can find the pattern for free here.

-You can also check out our waffle stitch crochet dishcloth pattern after you have some crochet experience under your belt.
+You can also check out our waffle stitch crochet dishcloth pattern (pictured below) after you have some crochet experience under your belt.
+This free pattern introduces you to the front post double crochet stitch, which is a great one to have in your arsenal!

 crochet waffle stitch dishcloth